 Eligible applicants include:

-- For-profit building sector organizations registered in British Columbia (i.e. developers, building owners);
+- For-profit organizations registered in British Columbia (i.e. developers, building owners);

-- British Columbia local governments, including municipalities and regional districts; and
+- British Columbia local governments (i.e., municipalities and regional districts); and

 - First Nations governments and organizations.

-In 2020, Canada’s National Building Code was updated to permit buildings up to 12 stories to be built using wood and mass timber construction.
-As a result of this, 13 communities in British Columbia and the University of British Columbia have signed on to be early adopters of mass timber construction up to 12 stories.
+The National Building Code 2020 proposes provisions for the construction of encapsulated mass timber buildings up to 12 storeys in height.
+All local governments were invited to express their interest in adopting these provisions two to three years before the rest of the Province.
+As a result of this, 21 communities in British Columbia and the University of British Columbia have signed on to be early adopters of mass timber construction up to 12 storeys.

-To further the adoption of mass timber construction, the Province of British Columbia, through Forestry Innovation Investment, will invest $3 million to support near-term costs that will help accelerate the use of mass timber and support B.C.’s economic recovery.
+To further the adoption of mass timber construction, the Province of British Columbia, through Forestry Innovation Investment, is investing to support near-term costs that will help accelerate the use of mass timber and support B.C.’s economic recovery.